The Appliance Repair Workforce Shortage Is Getting Worse

 ServiceMag editorial team

 The math isn't complicated.
-The average appliance repair technician is 47 years old.
+The average appliance repair technician is in their early-to-mid forties — around 43 to 44 years old, according to occupational demographic data drawn from BLS and Census figures.
 Retirements are accelerating.
 Trade school enrollment in appliance-specific programs is flat.
 And the appliances coming into the field are harder to fix than ever.

 Why the Gap Is Growing